 Documentation is what turns your black box into a white box, aka a system whose internal workings and implementations can be viewed by its users and developers, making it easier to understand and customize.

-Bit allows users to manage permissions and information access that suits your organizational needs.
-It supports features like document tracking, password protection, file access restrictions, etc. that help keep your important company information safe.
+Bit allows users to manage edit permissions and information access that suits your organizational needs.
+It supports features like document tracking, client portals, data rooms, password protection, access restrictions, etc. depending on your organization’s needs.

 Bit provides a common workplace for software developers to collaborate, document, share their knowledge, brainstorm ideas, store digital assets, and innovate together.
 The best part is that this knowledge is safely secured in your workspaces and can be shared (or kept private) with anyone in your organization or the public!

 Along with robust features and collaborative functionalities, Bit offers some beautiful, fully responsive templates for software developers to make the process a lot more fun.

 Employee onboarding is something you cannot ignore, especially in the case of remote workers who are spread across geographies and only have a certain idea of your firm and the work you do.
 This makes onboarding all the more crucial for remote employees.

 The first few days of new employees are extremely crucial, as that’s when they have the time to invest in learning about your organization and the roles they are hired for.